LGD: Label-guided Self-distillation for Object Detection: Method

 Besides the distillation loss and detection loss for optimizing student detector, we further ensure the instructive representation quality and consistency with student representations by sharing the detection head for supervision.
 The overall detection loss is shown below:

-where $\mathcal{X}$/$\mathcal{X}^\mathcal{I}$ denote student/instructive representations across scales. $L_{det}^\mathcal{S/I}$ denotes the detection loss (classification and regression) upon them. $\mathcal{H}(\cdot)$ refers to the detection head. $\mathcal{Y}$ stands for the label set (boxes and categories).
+where $\mathcal{X}$/$\mathcal{X}^\mathcal{I}$ denote student\,/\,instructive representations across scales. $L_{det}^\mathcal{S/I}$ denotes the detection loss (classification and regression) upon them. $\mathcal{H}(\cdot)$ refers to the detection head. $\mathcal{Y}$ stands for the label set (boxes and categories).
 In summary, the total training objective is:

+where $\lambda$ is a trade-off for distillation term and we simply adopt $\lambda=1$ throughout all experiments.
 For stable training, the distillation starts in 30k iterations since it could be detrimental when the instructive knowledge is optimized insufficiently \cite{hao2020labelenc, liu2020metadistiller}.
 The student detector backbone is frozen in early $10k$ iterations under $1\times$ training schedule and $20k$ for $2\times$ training schedule.